sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

 2. Select the **Agent** tile and then choose **Create**.

-    In Joule Studio, you can not only create an agent, but also n8n agentic workflows, applications & extend existing agents or assistants.
+    In Joule Studio, you can create an agent, build n8n agentic workflows and applications, or extend existing agents and assistants.

     ![Open the new solution dialog](010bis-create-solution.png)